sotrh/learn-wgpu/docs/intermediate/tutorial11-normals/README.md

 # Normal Mapping

 With just lighting, our scene is already looking pretty good.
 Still, our models are still overly smooth.
 This is understandable because we are using a very simple model.
 If we were using a texture that was supposed to be smooth, this wouldn't be a problem, but our brick texture is supposed to be rougher.
-We could solve this by adding more geometry, but that would slow our scene down, and it be would hard to know where to add new polygons.
+We could solve this by adding more geometry, but that would slow our scene down, and it would be hard to know where to add new polygons.
 This is where normal mapping comes in.

-Remember in [the instancing tutorial](/beginner/tutorial7-instancing/#a-different-way-textures), we experimented with storing instance data in a texture?
+Remember when we experimented with storing instance data in a texture in [the instancing tutorial](/beginner/tutorial7-instancing/#a-different-way-textures)?
 A normal map is doing just that with normal data!
 We'll use the normals in the normal map in our lighting calculation in addition to the vertex normal.

 The brick texture I found came with a normal map.
 Let's take a look at it!

 ![./cube-normal.png](./cube-normal.png)

 The r, g, and b components of the texture correspond to the x, y, and z components or the normals.
-All the z values should be positive, that's why the normal map has a bluish tint.
+All the z values should be positive.
+That's why the normal map has a bluish tint.

 We'll need to modify our `Material` struct in `model.rs` to include a `normal_texture`.